shreyaaa-13/CareerSync/README.md

-# AI-Based Career Guidance System
+# CareerSync-AI-Based Career Guidance System

 A comprehensive web platform that helps students and professionals discover suitable career paths using AI-powered recommendations, skill assessments, and personalized roadmaps.